 Once the tomatillos get soft they are ready for the food processor.

-Add in some lime juice, salt, and cilantro if you like (substitute flat leaf parsley) or leave it out.
+Add in some lime juice, salt, and cilantro.
+If you are a cilantro hater you can substitute Italian flat leaf parsley or leave it out.

 How Long will this Salsa Last?

 This tomatillo salsa should last in a sealed container in your refrigerator for a week maybe two at most.
 However, you'll probably use it up well before then.

 - dip with tortilla chips